ml-struct-bio/cryodrgn/README.md

 Notes:

 [1] Volumes are generated after k-means clustering of the latent embeddings with k=20 by default.
 Note that we use k-means clustering here not to identify clusters, but to segment the latent space and generate structures from different regions of the latent space.
-The number of structures that are generated may be increased with the option `--ksample`.
+The number of structures that are generated may be changed with the option `--ksample`.

 [2] The `cryodrgn analyze` command chains together a series of calls to `cryodrgn eval_vol` and scripts that can be run separately for more flexibility.
 These scripts are located in the `analysis_scripts` directory within the source code.